OKRs: achieve your goals with Objectives and Key Results

 When using the OKR method, you choose several goals per quarter.
 This makes your strategy flexible.
 If there has been a major change in your business, industry, or in society, you can easily adjust your strategy for the next quarter.

-Example: a hairdresser suddenly has 2 competitors when 2 new salons open up in his town.
+Example: A hairdresser is facing competition from 2 new hairdressing salons in his town.
 He sets a new goal: not to lose his current clients, but to increase their loyalty.
 He decides to introduce a loyalty card, offering clients a free haircut after 10 cuts.

 How does it work?